kaapana/kaapana/docs/source/user_guide/workflows.rst

             }
         }

-As you can see in the example, the :code:`meta_data.json` file allows to set DICOM tags for the whole dataset with the :code:`"global_tags"` field and for each series with the :code:`"series_tags"` field.
-The respective file path serves as identifier.
+As shown in the example, the :code:`meta_data.json` file allows you to set DICOM tags for the entire dataset using the :code:`"global_tags"` field, and for each series using the :code:`"series_tags"`.
+The respective file path serves as the identifier.

 Images with SEGs:
 /////////////////

-If you data also contains segmentations the import pipeline will convert them and associate them with their respective volumes.
-Meta data that is specific to the segmentations is provided by the :code:`seg_info.json` file.
-This is a minimal example:
+If your data also contains segmentations, the import pipeline will convert them and associate them with their respective volumes.
+Metadata specific to the segmentations is provided by the :code:`seg_info.json` file.
+Here is a minimal example:

 .. code-block::